-Since we find a strongly positive treatment effect of our self-regulation training on our intermediate measure of success-the quality of the submitted CV document-, we conclude that the training can potentially improve the success of similar activation programs.
-Our finding also empirically confirms the relevance of goal setting and self-control for economic decision making and behavior (cf., for example, Bénabou and Tirole 2004, Koch and Nafziger 2011, Beshears et al. 2016).
-However, in our study, we did not find an overall treatment effect on the reintegration probability into the labor market.
-One reason for this could be that we have data on reintegration only in a very short term (within six months after starting the reactivation program).
+Since we find a strongly positive treatment effect of the self-regulation training on job application effort, we conclude that the training is able to improve the success of similar activation programs.
+Our finding also empirically confirms the relevance of goal setting and self-control for economic decision-making and behavior (cf., for example, Bénabou and Tirole 2004, Beshears et al. 2016, Koch and Nafziger 2011).

+The reason why we did not find an overall treatment effect on the reintegration probability into the labor market might be that we have data on reintegration only in a short time-horizon (within six months after starting the reactivation program).
 As other recent work on labor market measures suggests (see Altmann et al. 2015), it is likely that effects occur in the longer run.
-Furthermore, the participants in our experiment are elderly unemployed (aged between 50 and 65 years), and one could speculate younger unemployed to benefit more from the self-regulation training because the goal of finding a job is more important when the time span of being in working age is longer.
-If the goal is more important for younger people, they are likely to be more open to learning a new strategy which helps them to increase own effort.
-Moreover, it has been shown that the internal Locus of Control declines between 35 and 55 years of age (see Specht et al. 2013), indicating that our treatment might have considerably stronger effects for younger individuals.
-Also, when evaluating the results of our minimally invasive intervention one needs to keep in mind that active labor market programs are a huge, professional and highly competitive industry in Germany.
+Furthermore, the participants in our experiment are elderly unemployed (aged between 50 and 65 years), and one could speculate younger unemployed to benefit more from the self-regulation training because the goal of finding a job is more important when the working age time span is longer.
+If the goal is more important for younger people, they are likely to be more open to learning a new strategy which assists them in increasing their own effort.
+Moreover, there is evidence that the MCII strategy indeed works better for younger people (Marquardt et al. 2017).
+Finally, it has been shown that the internal Locus of Control declines between 35 and 55 years of age (see Specht et al. 2013), indicating that our treatment might have considerably stronger effects for younger individuals.
+Also, when evaluating the results of our minimally invasive intervention one needs to keep in mind, first, that active labor market programs are a huge, professional and highly competitive industry in Germany.
 Only the comparably high success of our field partner's training program enabled this program to survive for more than 10 years in this industry (cf. section 3.1).
-Accordingly, a further improvement of the program's integration rate can be considered challenging.
-Finally, we point out that we used an inexpensive train-the-trainer approach which could easily be transferred to other programs.
+Accordingly, improvement of the program's integration rate can be considered challenging.
+Second, all participants in our control group also underwent a very focused program, hence the control group itself was very "strong".
+Finally, as mentioned earlier our train-the-trainer approach is inexpensive and so could easily be transferred to other programs.
 As outlined above, potential positive effects on reintegration probabilities would yield considerable individual and social returns.

-To conclude, the use of targeted interventions that address socio-psychological and selfregulatory barriers to labor market integration seems a worthwhile approach to pursue.
-However, more research is needed, in particular evaluating long-run effects to further advance our understanding of the key obstacles to reintegration, how to best train unemployed individuals to overcome them, and which subgroups benefit strongest from which sort of training.
+To conclude, our paper has demonstrated that using targeted interventions to address sociopsychological and self-regulatory barriers to labor market integration seems a worthwhile policy measure to pursue; our intervention addresses an individual skill that is disregarded in existing programs, it is easy to implement, comes at reasonable cost and has positive effects on job search efforts.
+However, more research is clearly needed-in particular evaluating long-run effects to further advance our understanding of the key obstacles to reintegration, how to best train unemployed individuals to overcome them, and which subgroups benefit strongest from which sort of training.